mogw/ltp-go/Readme.md

     docker run -p 8080:8080 your-image-name
     ```

     Replace your-image-name with the name of your Docker image.
-The app will start listening on http://localhost:8080.
+The app will start listening on http://localhost:8080. please visit http://localhost:8080/api/v1/ltp

 ## Testing the App